 Yes, we are happy to deliver to most parts of the UK.
 Please see the question 'How much will it cost to deliver the furniture item?' for details.
 We will either deliver your furniture ourselves or by using one of our trusted couriers who specialise in furniture delivery.
-In either case your furniture will be cared for and protected while being transported to ensure it arrives with you in the same condition it left our premises.
+In either case, your furniture will be cared for and protected while being transported to ensure it arrives with you in the same condition it left our premises.
 Please note that our courier will normally require assistance to get any bulky or heavy furniture item from the vehicle to your door.
 Two-person delivery is only available by special arrangement at a surcharge.

 There are some areas of mainland UK where our couriers charge us extra; for these postcodes we apply a delivery surcharge.
 You can check if you will be liable to a surcharge by placing an item in your Shopping Cart, then viewing the Shopping cart and completing the 'Estimate Shipping' box.
 The surcharge, if any, will then show.

 Our regular couriers do not deliver to Highlands and Islands, other UK islands and Northern Ireland.
 In these cases 'Estimate Shipping' in the Shopping Cart will give you a message telling you to contact us; we will then try to arrange a special delivery cost quotation for you.

 You are welcome to arrange to collect an item from our workshops near Richmond in North Yorkshire.
 If so, please contact us before purchasing, we will give you a discount coupon code which you can use at checkout on our website.
 It is important you tell us whether you will be collecting in person or sending a third party.

 We also offer a discount for delivery to DL postcodes (our local area).
 If so, please contact us before purchasing, we will give you a discount coupon code which you can use at checkout on our website.